tech-blog-project/tech-blog-client/README.md

 Issues we were unable to solve in V.1, but would like to address:

 - On our comments, the comment ID currently displays so it can be prefilled into the edit and delete forms.
 Unfortunately, the ID is a large and unwieldy series of letters and numbers, and doesn't look good.
-- Fix the issues with handlebars templated elements being unable to be accessed directly
+- Fix the issues with handlebars templated elements being unable to be accessed directly.
+We fixed the user-facing situation by adding a second Handlebars template for logged out users, but this isn't a DRY solution.

 ## Wireframes